saddiboi/YoutubeDataScaraper/README.md

 <h1> Two ways to use it:</h1>
 1. Download the tool.
-2. Download the Python file and run the following ependency commands in Powershell and in the same directory
+<p>2.
+Download the Python file and run the following ependency commands in Powershell and in the same directory</p>